-1. You should use 1 inch margins all around your text on every page.
+1. You should use one inch margins all around your text on every page.

 3. Do not use italics in your manuscript.
 The text you should be italicizing during the final published version should be underlined in your manuscript.

 4. When typing your manuscript, spell out all numbers.
 Do not use numbers as numbers (4, 10 , or 25).
-They should look like four, ten, or twenty-five.
+They should be written as four, ten, or twenty-five.

 5. Do not use the percent sign or dollar sign.
 Spell out "dollar" or "percent".
 That goes for the "&" (ampersand and) symbol too.